jgtangco/hello/README.md

 # hello
-Just a placeholder for now
+Just a placeholder for now.
+Eventually there will be something worth viewing.